Stylised illustration of a jazz band by The Jetset Society with singer, piano and drums in a lounge

 The clearer the basic information, the more accurately the right Christmas party music can be planned.

-Date, venue, guest count, start, end, desired music phases and rough schedule.
+Date, venue, guest count, start, end, planned parts of the evening and a rough schedule.

 Desired impact

-Should the music feel subtle, festive, representative, danceable or a combination of these?
+Should the music feel subtle, festive, polished, danceable or a combination of these?

-Stage area, power supply, setup time, volume restrictions, technical setup on site and contact persons.
+Stage area, power supply, setup time, volume restrictions, technical setup on site and contacts.

 Related pages